jfkirkpatrick/skillcrush-starter-theme/README.md

 # skillcrush-starter-theme
-Repro for Skillcrush Starter Theme
+Repo for Skillcrush Starter Theme

 These are the files as downloaded from the Live website.